 We were invited to spend half term at the Away Resorts Whitecliff Bay holiday park on the Isle of Wight.
-I hadn’t been to the Isle of Wight for about twenty years but had fond memories of it so I was looking forward to going back and having some quality time as a family too.
+I hadn’t been on a Isle of Wight holiday for about twenty years but had fond memories of it so I was looking forward to going back and having some quality time as a family too.

 How do you get to Away Resorts Whitecliff Bay, Isle of Wight?

 There are so many ferry options when travelling to the Isle of Wight and we got the Red Funnel service from Southampton to Cowes which couldn’t have been easier and took an hour.
 There was plenty of space on board with food and drink outlets and even face painting organised for the children.
 Our first experience of ferry travel as a family was definitely a good one.

 What should we expect at Away Resorts Whitecliff Bay?

 After we docked and drove off the ferry it took us about half an hour to drive to Away Resorts Whitecliff Bay – however, we stopped en route to pick up a food shop that we had pre-booked, something I always do on a self catering holiday so we have all the basics we need for our stay.

 When we arrived we couldn’t check in until 2:30pm but the staff were lovely, explained where all the facilities were on a map and gave us our entertainment passes so that we could make use of much of what the resort had to offer until our holiday home became available.